Run-off cover is insurance for claims made against a law firm after it has stopped doing business.

 The cost of run-off cover is unregulated.
 This means the SRA does not set the level of premium so it cannot waive your requirement to pay this to the insurer if your firm ceases to practise.

 Cover beyond the six-year period is called supplementary run-off cover.
-The profession provides this through the Solicitors Indemnity Fund (SIF), although this fund will close to new claims from the end of September 2021.
+The profession provides this through the Solicitors Indemnity Fund (SIF).

 While every effort has been made to ensure the accuracy of the information in this article, it does not constitute legal advice and cannot be relied upon as such.
 The Law Society does not accept any responsibility for liabilities arising as a result of reliance upon the information given.